deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 > </details>

-> Table 1 presents the main experimental results of five QA datasets, comparing the performance of various chunking methods based on different metrics, model sizes, and strategies.
+> Table 1 presents the main experimental results of five question answering datasets, comparing the performance of various chunking methods based on different metrics and model sizes.

 {{< table-caption >}}